Traumia/Yelp_Data_Engineering_Project/README.md

-# DE_Project

-This is Data Engineer Project involves many topics and technologys:
+# Data Engineer Project - Yelp Dataset Analysis

-keyworks: Hadoop, HIVE, Spark, GCP, BigQuery, CloudStorage, DataProc, Python, SQL, Pandas, Parquet
+This project focuses on processing and analyzing the Yelp Dataset using various data engineering tools and technologies.
+It covers data extraction, transformation, loading, and exploratory data analysis to find the top 10 popular restaurants in Philadelphia.
+The project also involves creating a data layer for further analysis and machine learning using BigQuery ML.

+## Technologies and Tools

+Hadoop
+HIVE
+Spark
+Google Cloud Platform (GCP)
+BigQuery
+Google Cloud Storage
+DataProc
+Python
+SQL
+Pandas
+Parquet

-Key Practices In This project:
+## Key Practices

-Data Extraction: Using Kaggle API to download the Yelp Dataset to DataProc Master node. (>8GB after unzip) Data Transformation: Upload the unzipped data to Hadoop File System; Used pyspark to clean the transform the dataset, then load into HIVE tables in Hadoop.
+Data Extraction: Utilizing the Kaggle API, the Yelp Dataset is downloaded to the DataProc Master node.
+The dataset is over 8GB in size after unzipping.
+Data Transformation: The unzipped data is uploaded to the Hadoop File System (HDFS).
+Pyspark is used to clean and transform the dataset, and the resulting data is loaded into HIVE tables in Hadoop.
-Performed Exploratory Data Analysis with Pyspark and Pandas, found the best 10 popular restaurants in Philadelphia.
+Exploratory Data Analysis (EDA): EDA is performed using Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.
-Created DataLayer, by de-normalizing the 5 tables ( processed >320 million records); saved the data as Parquet format in CloudStorage and loaded into BigQuery.
-(Connected Dataproc cluster to CloudStorage directly, used CloudStorage as DataLake)
+Creating Data Layer: Five tables are de-normalized, processing more than 320 million records.
+The data is saved in Parquet format in Google Cloud Storage and loaded into BigQuery.
+The DataProc cluster is directly connected to Google Cloud Storage, which is used as a Data Lake.
-.TODO ..perform ML using BigQuery ML.

-## Table of Contents

-* Spark_Hello_World
-* data_cleaning_project_demo
-* yelp_spark_project
+Machine Learning: (TODO) Perform machine learning using BigQuery ML for further analysis and insights.
+Getting Started

-## Installation
+## Prerequisites

-Instructions on how to install your project and its dependencies.
+Google Cloud Platform (GCP) account with billing enabled Kaggle account and API key
+Python 3.6 or higher
+Pyspark and Hadoop libraries installed

-## Usage
+## Setup

-Clone the repository: `git clone https://github.com/Traumia/DE_Project.git`
+Set up a Google Cloud Platform project and enable the necessary APIs (BigQuery, DataProc, Cloud Storage).
+Create a DataProc cluster with Hadoop, HIVE, and Spark installed.
+Download the Yelp Dataset using the Kaggle API and upload it to the DataProc Master node.
+Unzip the dataset and upload the files to HDFS.
+Run the provided Pyspark scripts to clean, transform, and load the data into HIVE tables.
+Perform EDA with Pyspark and Pandas to find the top 10 popular restaurants in Philadelphia.
+De-normalize the tables, save the data as Parquet files in Google Cloud Storage, and load the data into BigQuery.
+(TODO) Use BigQuery ML to perform machine learning and gain further insights.

 ## Contributing

 Yueheng Li and Instructor Pengyuan Li

+## Acknowledgements

+Yelp Dataset provided by Yelp Dataset Challenge on Kaggle Google Cloud Platform for providing the infrastructure and tools The Pyspark, Pandas, and Hadoop communities for their open-source contributions